General best management practices

 BMPs specific to industries with interior grease traps

-- A properly sized flow restricter and air relief valve must be permanently installed on the incoming plumbing to the grease trap.
-The restricter maintains an acceptable flow of wastewater to the trap.
+- A properly sized flow restrictor and air relief valve must be permanently installed on the incoming plumbing to the grease trap.
+The restrictor maintains an acceptable flow of wastewater to the trap.
 The air valve aids in grease and oil removal.

 - All baffles must be in place inside the grease trap.
 The baffles serve to lengthen the flow path of the wastewater to increase the time of separation while providing a non-turbulent environment for separation to take place.

 - Do not discharge wastewater to the grease trap above 110 degrees Fahrenheit.
 Water above 110 degrees melts grease in the trap and puts the grease back into suspension.